Jobs, corruption top issues as Malawi votes for president

 The killing and abduction of people with albinism, and the widespread impunity for those who carry it out, also has emerged as an election issue.
 Twenty-five people have been killed and 10 have gone missing since late 2014, according to the Association of People Living with Albinism.

-People with albinism are targeted for their body parts, which are sold to be used in potions made by witch doctors who claim they bring wealth and good luck.
+People with albinism are targeted for their body parts, which are sold to be used in potions made by witchdoctors who claim they bring wealth and good luck.

 Opposition candidate Chakwera has vowed to end the killings of people with albinism within a month of taking office.
 Mutharika has rebuked him, however, saying that “it is immoral for any political leader to sink so low and use the suffering of our brothers and sisters with albinism for political gain.”